xeodou/go-sqlcipher/README.md

 #### *SQLiteConn

-The following functions are available for User authentication from the `*SQLiteConn`.
+The following functions are available for User authentication from the `*SQLiteConn`:

 | Function | Description |
 |----------|-------------|